Chemaclass/chemaclass.com/content/blog/2020-11-10-array-merge-in-loop.md

 // $merged === [1, 2, 3, 4, 5, 6];
 ```

-This is a very bad practice because it’s a (memory) performance killer!
+This is a very bad practice because it's a (memory) performance killer!
 Instead, you should use the spread operator (in PHP since 5.6!):

 ```php